FLASH SALES: discover new special offers every week!

 Discover other Helenium

-Where to plant Helenium
+Where to Plant Helenium

-Very easy to grow, with good hardiness (down to -15°C), Helenium thrives almost everywhere in France and adapts very well even by the seaside.
+Very easy to grow, with good hardiness (down to -15°C), Helenium thrives almost everywhere in France and adapts well even by the seaside.

 This beautiful perennial grows in heavy, clayey, and marshy soils; it is sometimes used to naturally drain overly wet ground.
 While it accepts all types of soil that are not too dry, it will thrive in deep, fertile soil.
-The soil should be particularly rich in organic matter to allow the plant to bloom well.
+The soil should be rich in organic matter to allow the plant to bloom well.
 In poor soil, it will manage but will never be lush.

-It prefers a well-drained soil that remains cool during summer, especially in the first few years; it will tolerate temporary drought better over time.
+It prefers a well-drained soil that remains cool during summer, especially in the first few years; it will tolerate occasional drought better over time.
 Winter flooding is fatal for it: it needs a filtering, well-drained soil.

-When to plant Helenium
+When to Plant Helenium

 Helenium is ideally planted in spring in March or April in colder regions or in autumn in September-October elsewhere, avoiding periods of frost and drought.

-How to plant Heleniums
+How to Plant Heleniums

 Helenium is a heavy feeder; the soil must be well amended: make a good addition of well-decomposed compost.